 - Complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov.

-- Apply for a FSA User ID at https://fsaid.ed.gov.
-Both the student and at least one parent (if the student is considered a dependent student) needs a FSA User ID.
+- Apply for an FS ID and password at https://fsaid.ed.gov.
+Both the student and at least one parent (if the student is considered a dependent student) needs a FSA ID and password.

 - Enter 002246 as the school code for Cleary University on the FAFSA form.
 For students planning to attend a Michigan college or university, a private college or university should be listed as their first college choice, as the State of Michigan considers the first college choice when determining eligibility for a Michigan Tuition Grant (MTG).
 Be sure to review and submit.
-We will respond with an award offer in a few weeks.
+Once your file is reviewed and completed, we will respond with a financial aid offer.

 How Aid Is Determined

 - The Cost of Attendance (COA) is a budget used in determining financial aid eligibility.
-Included in the COA are estimates of tuition & fees, books and supplies, which are considered direct expenses and also indirect expenses such as living and transportation estimates.
+Included in the COA are estimates of tuition & fees, which are considered direct expenses and also indirect expenses such as books and supplies, and living and transportation estimates.
 The COA isn’t a bill, but gives you a good estimate of what your educational expenses may be for the year.

 Degree Completion Requirement

 - Program credit requirements are met by completion of required or elective course credit, application of transfer credit, and/or application of prior learning, non-traditional credit.
 The student works with their advisor to ensure successful completion of degree requirements.
 Financial aid students must be in a degree-seeking program, attending and participating in classes, and making progress toward their degree to maintain financial aid eligibility (See Satisfactory Academic Progress Policy).